leoboehm/hobbydevs/use_cases/UC1_Create_User_Account.md

 ## 5.2 Failed Registration:
 - An appropriate error message is displayed, and the user remains on the registration screen.

-### 5.1 Save changes / Sync with server
-Data gets encoded and saved in database

 # 6. Function Points
 n/a